cn0047/stash/ed/theory.md

 **Flow inversion** (Hollywood Principle - Don't call us, we'll call you).

 **Creation inversion** - use factory pattern or service locator or dependency injection.

-#### Programming:

-Imperative programming is a programming paradigm that uses statements that change a program's state.
-Imperative program consists of commands for the computer to perform.

-Declarative programming focuses on what the program should accomplish without specifying how the program should achieve the result.

-The declarative layer describes what the code will do, while the implementation layer describes how the code does it.
-(The declarative layer is, in effect, a small  domain-specific language).